 - Managed service providers that hire, train, and support virtual assistants for long-term engagements.

-Let's break down the costs of each model and the costs, use cases, and risks.
+Let's break down the costs, use cases, and risks of each model.

-Indeed lists the average hourly rate freelance virtual assistants charge at $20/hour.
-Sounds great, right?
+Indeed lists the average hourly rate for virtual assistants on their platform at $20/hour.
 Keep in mind that "average" means half are above and half are below that amount.

-However, there are risks involved with freelancers, including:
+However, there are risks involved with hiring freelancers:

 - May not always be available if you want repeat or long-term work